 The members of the Company's Board of Directors as at the date of this report are presented on page 1.
-Mr Alexandros Exarchou who was appointed director on 10 September 2018 was resigned on 27 January 2021.
+Mr. Alexandros Exarchou who was appointed director on 10 September 2018 resigned on 27 January 2021.
+Mr. Christos Panagiotopoulos and Mr. George Kotoulas who were appointed directors on 26 May 2021 resigned on 22 November 2022 and on the same date Mr. Apostolos Tzavellos and Mr. Georgios Syrianos were appointed in their places.

-In accordance with the Company's Articles of Association the sole Director presently member of the Board continues in office.
+In accordance with the Company's Articles of Association all Directors presently members of the Board continue in office.